TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-recover-container-not-recoverable-no-logs.md

 # Unable to recover Blob Container
 <!--issueDescription-->
-Microsoft Azure sincerely apologizes that we are unable to recover the following deleted blob container(s).
+Microsoft Azure sincerely apologizes that we are unable to recover deleted blob container(s).
 <!--/issueDescription-->

 ### Blob container(s) does not exist